dbossap/dbos-performance/proposal.md

 ### Updating Postgresql-as-a-Service with new features and OS security patches is fairly easy with rolling updates (bi-weekly updates) of clusters

 SAP MultiCloud platform supports rolling updates of clusters.
 Every postgresql cluster is updated bi-weekly with new features or bug fixes (if any).
 This keeps Postgresql-as-a-service improving.
 OS security patches will be applied on all clusters once in a month.
-With this update we get rid of security vulnerability (if any).
+With this update service get rid of security vulnerability (if any).

 ### SAP MultiCloud platform monitors health of every postgresql cluster